If you have any questions that are not addressed on this page, please feel free to contact us directly at the information to the right.

 Will you have aid stations?

 Yes.
 We have aid stations set up every 1.5 miles throughout the course, each containing water and Gatorade.
+There will be portacans every 3 or so miles along the course.
 We also make sure to find the most energetic and encouraging volunteers possible to cheer you on!